Lab alumni

 Cierla McGuire, BA, Biology May 2016

-Cierla completed a M.S. in biology from Auburn University and plans to begin medical school in 2023.
+Cierla completed a M.S. in biology from Auburn University.

 Trevor Smith, BA, Biology, December 2015